River and Rowing Museum: History

 It was officially opened in November 1998 by Queen Elizabeth II.
 Major benefactors include The Arbib Foundation run by local businessmen Sir Martyn Arbib and Urs Schwarzenbach.
 There was a 1998 opening exhibition of Julian Trevelyan 'River Thames' etchings.

-In 2004, a Wind in the Willows attraction for families was installed.
+In 2004, a The Wind in the Willows attraction for families was installed.
 This is a walk-through recreation using models, sets and an audio-guide of all the E.H.
-Shepard illustrations from the Kenneth Grahame book.
+Shepard illustrations from the 1908 Kenneth Grahame book.